 By Noel at This Hawaii Life | Facebook

-Of all the delicious foods to try in Hawaii and typical of authentic Hawaiian food, the primary dish in every luau you may attend is the Kalua Pig that is steamed in a pit and wrapped in banana leaves all day until the meat is juicy and super tender.
+Of all the delicious foods to try in Hawaii and typical of authentic Hawaiian food, the primary dish in every luau you may attend is the Kalua Pig.
+It is steamed in a pit and wrapped in banana leaves all day until the meat is juicy and super tender.

-Nowadays, most kalua pork at home is usually wrapped in aluminum foil and baked at a certain temperature until the meal typically falls off the bone.
+Nowadays, most kalua pork at home is usually wrapped in aluminum foil and baked at a certain temperature.
+Then, the meal typically falls off the bone.

-Now you don’t have to always go to a luau event to try kalua pork, most take out food shops, cafes, farmers markets, and even grocery take-out counters will have kalua pork on the menu with the typical sides that are added to a plate lunch including macaroni salad, two scoops of rice and salad.
+Now, you don’t have to always go to a luau event to try kalua pork.
+Most take out food shops, cafes, farmers markets, and even grocery take-out counters will have kalua pork on the menu.

-The Hawaiian plate lunch dish is what you fill find locals craving for lunchtime with a variety of different sides or entrees, but with kalua pork as the primary entrée to this lunch meal.
+The Hawaiian plate lunch dish is what you will find locals craving for lunchtime with a variety of different sides or entrees.
+Kalua pork is the primary entrée to this lunch meal.

 But remember, it’s just one of the most popular Hawaiian foods to try on the island.